 First and foremost, understand that if someone’s behavior, actions, and attitude are affecting your mental and emotional health and well-being, it is well within your right to walk away from that person.

 Getting blamed for everything takes a significant toll on your mental health.
 It can lead to low self-esteem, anxiety, anger, frustration, and confusion.

 If the person is a skilled manipulator, they may even convince you that they’re right, that you’re in the wrong, and should feel bad for what went wrong.
 As such, the first tip to help you deal with someone who blames you for everything is to learn how to set healthy boundaries.

 1. Set boundaries

-Still, no matter who it is, someone who blames you for everything is a toxic person and does not serve your highest happiness and well-being.
+Still, no matter who it is, someone who blames you for everything to feel good about themselves is a toxic person and does not serve your highest happiness and well-being.

-To maintain your emotional and mental health, you need to set some boundaries.
+To maintain your mental and emotional health, you need to set some boundaries.
 The person who blames you may do so because you’ve let them engage in their immature behavior without any consequences in the past.

 How to set a boundary